Join us for an adventure in flavor!

 Sancocho Variations

 • Use the same recipe for different meats.
-You can make just chicken or beef or pork stew.
+I sometimes like to make sancocho with chicken or pork for different flavors.
 Or, as its mentioned above, it’s very common to use 2-3 meats together in this hearty stew.

-• Use other veggies and starches like kabocha squash, sweet potatoes, yautia, yam, cabbage, green beans or zucchini.
+• I also like to use other veggies and starches like kabocha squash, sweet potatoes, yautia, yam, cabbage, green beans or zucchini.
+Every batch is a little different!

 Sancocho is a hearty Latin beef and vegetable stew.
 This Puerto Rican version is loaded with amazing flavors you'll love to cozy up with.

-Sancocho is traditionally served on a bed of steaming white rice.
-A few slices of avocado and their beloved Tostones or maduros complete this Latin feast.
+I like to serve my sancocho on a bed of steaming white rice.
+A few slices of avocado and my beloved Tostones or maduros complete this Latin feast.
 Some people like to add extra heat with a drizzling of some hot sauce.

-We can see this is great stew with some kind of fresh bread too, like our No Knead Bread.
+I can see this is great stew with some kind of fresh bread too, like my No Knead Bread.
+But I’m a rice eater, so that’s my go-to.

 Sancocho is a hearty Latin beef and vegetable stew.
 This Puerto Rican version is loaded with amazing flavors you'll love to cozy up with.

 This Caribbean meat and vegetable stew is perfect for any time of the year, so don’t limit it just to chilly winter nights.
 Remember, it comes from tropics.
-So even on some hot sunny day, it’s equally rewarding to dig into a big bowl of Sancocho, brimming with all different kinds of veggies and fork tender meat.
+So even on some hot sunny day, I still love to dig into a big bowl of Sancocho, brimming with all different kinds of veggies and fork tender meat.

-Give this amazing Caribbean recipe a chance in your kitchen, and find new flavors in your stew pot.
+Give my take on this amazing Caribbean recipe a chance in your kitchen, and find new flavors in your stew pot.
 Make Sancocho, and find out what it is that all those islanders swoon about…

 A pot like that will always live up to expectations… A BOWL FULL OF AMAZING NEW FLAVORS!